Generate data according to a RDF schema

 This document is mainly intended for data providers who need to deliver data for a project following the schema provided.

-In case you prefer or need to build your own pipeline, please read this document which provides a few tips on how to properly generate data following the conventions and rules set defined in the SPHN Semantic Interoperability Framework.
+In case you prefer or need to build your own pipeline, please read this document which provides a few tips on how to properly generate data following the conventions and rules defined in the SPHN Semantic Interoperability Framework.

 1. Versioning of the data